-The art of selling scent in the digital age
+The art of selling scent in the internet age

 Over the last few years, several perfume brands have launched entirely online, including Skylar, Phlur, and Glossier.
 “It seemed like a crazy idea,” says Cat Chen, who founded Skylar two years ago after serving as the COO of The Honest Company.
 “It seemed so unintuitive to sell fragrance—which is so much about sensory experiences—online, where people could not actually smell them.”

 But Chen points out that the old-school approach to selling fragrance wasn’t particularly thrilling either.
-In the past, you might visit a beauty retailer like Sephora or a department store like Nordstrom, where you would be confronted with dozens of scents, all competing for your attention.
+In the past, you might visit a beauty retailer like Ulta or a department store like Nordstrom, where you would be confronted with dozens of scents, all competing for your attention.
 As shop assistants sprayed fragrances on your wrist, or on little pieces of paper, you could quickly spiral into sensory overload.
 Chen thought it would be easier for the customer to sample fragrances at home, where they could wear them one at a time.
 From the very start, Skylar would send customers a box of all six of the fragrances for $20, the cost of which would be applied to the price of their first full-sized bottle, which costs $78.

 Chen took a completely different approach than Bouygues when it came bottle design.
 While Bouygues wanted to communicate a lot about scent through each bottle’s design, Chen wanted her bottles to be as simple as possible to let the customer make up their own minds in the privacy of their own home.
 As a result, she launched with six identical clear glass bottles with silver caps.
 The liquid inside is transparent, like water, and the only way to identify the scent is through the clear white label.
 (This has since changed slightly, but more on that soon.)